 Considering a career in the HVAC industry?
-It’s smart to consider not only the immediate job prospects in the NYC area, but also the HVAC job outlook over the long term.
+You want to know the immediate job prospects in the NYC area as we emerge from the pandemic.
+But it’s also smart to know the HVAC job outlook over the long term.

 Well, we have good news: experts predict a high rate of job growth for HVAC and Refrigeration.
 Here’s what you can expect, and what’s fueling the growth of the industry.